lars-3010/Jarvis-Assistant/resources/scripts/README.md

-# Dataset Generation Tool Deployment Scripts
+# Scripts (legacy dataset tooling — deprecated)

-This directory contains scripts for deploying, managing, and cleaning up the dataset generation tool in Jarvis Assistant.
+This directory historically contained scripts for deploying, managing, and cleaning up the dataset generation tool.
+The dataset tooling has been removed from the project to keep the core focused on MCP and graph/vector search.
+The scripts and references are retained here only for historical context.

 ## Scripts Overview